nextbss/requirekt/README.md

 ##### Express API preconditions idiomatically

-With `requireKt` you can substitute existing `if` `else` blocks and that handle controller validations with a `require` function that automatically throws the API error if a condition is not satisfied.
+With `requireKt` you can substitute existing `if` `else` blocks and that handle controller validations with a `require` function that automatically throws an API error if a condition is not satisfied.

 ```kotlin